 Online

-You can apply for a refund and cancellation online at tvlicensing.co.uk.
-The online cancellation and refund form is available in English and Welsh.
+You can apply for a refund and cancellation online using TV Licensing’s dedicated form at forms.tvlicensing.co.uk/v/refund-cancellation.
+The form is available in English and Welsh.

 What documents you will need